MichaelH10991/language-quiz/README.md

 # TODO

-1. Needs a clean up
+1. Refactor

+The language and group selector components should be refactored into their seperate components I could probably clean up the state hooks a bit